 |Transcript of High School Record||√|

-Brigham Young University Idaho is not test optional.
+Brigham Young University Idaho does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 In 2018, 18% of Brigham Young University Idaho's first-year students submitted their SAT scores with their application.
 87% of admitted applicants sent ACT scores.